 How To Respond to a Constructive Dismissal Claim

-How To Respond to a Claim for Constructive Dismissal
+Constructive Dismissal: How To Respond to a Claim

-• The employer makes a significant, unilateral, change to a fundamental term of the employment agreement without the employee’s consent; or
+• The employer unilaterally makes a significant change to a fundamental term of the employment agreement without obtaining the employee’s consent.

-• The work environment becomes so toxic that the employee cannot be reasonably expected to remain there.
+• The work environment becomes so toxic that it is unreasonable to expect the employee to continue working under those conditions.

-It is important for individuals facing constructive dismissal to recognize the implications and potential legal remedies available to them in order to address the breach of their employment contract effectively.
-It is crucial for employers to respond appropriately to these claims to mitigate potential legal risks and maintain a positive workplace environment.
+For individuals navigating constructive dismissal, recognizing the implications and understanding potential legal remedies is crucial for effectively addressing the breach of their employment contract.
+Simultaneously, employers need to respond judiciously to such claims to mitigate legal risks and uphold a positive workplace environment.

 Best Practices for Employers